vapgames/ELRSk8-ELRS-Skateboard-Remote/README.md

 4. Basic telemetry
 5. Easily sourced components and 3d printed shell.

-Code is based on ELRS control implementation from [Simple TX](https://github.com/kkbin505/Arduino-Transmitter-for-ELRS) by @kkbin505
+Code is based on ELRS control implementation from [Simple TX](https://github.com/kkbin505/Arduino-Transmitter-for-ELRS) by @kkbin505 and [AlfredoCRSF](https://github.com/AlfredoSystems/AlfredoCRSF) library by @AlfredoSystems

+I've been riding using this remote for 6 months, so at this point I'm confident enough in this design to share it.
+This project post is under construction, more instructions and schematics are coming.

 ---